While Justify Is Paraded For The Last Time, American Pharaoh’s Half-Sister, Chasing Yesterday, Wins Debut Race

 The filly is a half-sister to Triple Crown winner American Pharaoh.
 She was foaled by the same mother, Littleprincessemma, but sired by a different father — a leading stud named Tapit.
 Her rider was Mike Smith, the same man who jockeyed Justify in the Triple Crown.

-In an amazing win, she pulled past her rival Honeyfromthesouth, winning the race in under 1 minute and 5 seconds.
-According to the Los Angeles Times, Baffert was pleased with her performance, saying: “We thought she was a nice filly and was working well.
+In an amazing win, she pulled past her rival Honeyfromthesouth, winning the race in under 65 seconds.
+According to the Los Angeles Times, Baffert was pleased with her performance.

+“We thought she was a nice filly and was working well.
 It looks like she handled business.”

 It also seems Justify could be responsible for inspiring his barnmate.
 Chasing Yesterday and Justify are apparently good friends, being kept next to one another in the Baffert barn.
 When asked about the horses’ friendship, Baffert said, “I think he’s going to miss her because she’s right next to him and that’s his girlfriend.”